-The new system is currently expected to start in early 2023.
-This represents the biggest change to patent law in Europe for 50 years: it will create a single approach to patent registration and litigation across up to 24 European Member States, with a combined population of about 360 million.
-Your business needs to make sure you are prepared for the changes that this will entail.
+This represents the biggest change to patent law in Europe for 50 years: it creates a single approach to patent registration and litigation across up to 24 European Member States (currently 17 participating Member States), with a combined population of approximately 400 million.

-The introduction of a single system will make establishing patent protection across Europe easier and more effective, facilitating the protection of innovations and inventions.
-It will also make it possible to challenge patents and to obtain rulings preventing the distribution of goods and the use of patented processes across all the participating Member States.
-If you’re operating in Europe and the protection and exploitation of intellectual property is an important concern, it’s crucial to understand what the impact of this new Unitary Patent system will involve and to factor that in to any existing or new patent strategy you may be developing for your European operations.
+The introduction of the new system makes establishing patent protection across Europe easier and more effective, facilitating the protection of innovations and inventions.
+It also makes it possible to challenge patents and to obtain rulings preventing the distribution of goods and the use of patented processes across all the participating Member States.
+If you’re operating in Europe and the protection and exploitation of intellectual property is a strategic priority, it’s crucial to understand what the impact of the new Unitary Patent system involves and to factor that in to any existing or new patent strategy you may be developing for your European operations.

-For any further information, please get in touch with your usual Bird & Bird contact or any member of our UPC team, found on this page, or follow us @twobirdsIP for breaking news and commentary.
+For any further information, please get in touch with your usual Bird & Bird contact or any member of our UPC team, found on this page, or follow us @twobirdsIP / Bird & Bird LinkedIn for breaking news and commentary.